Ghazi-Yusaf/List-Checker/README.md

 List delimiter - Currently only accepts comma delimited data, update for other delimiters

-Space delmiter - Much more difficult, for non-delimited lists, would probably require seperate protocol, wouldn't be able to spot phrase breaks
+Space delimiter - Much more difficult, for non-delimited lists, would probably require seperate protocol, wouldn't be able to spot phrase breaks

 Hyperlink support - insert URL as user input and pull ingredient data directly